-If for any reason the Marine Safety Management System identifies a control measure that is not effective the activity is to cease until suitable control measures are in place and the risk mitigated to as low as reasonably practical.
+If for any reason the Marine Safety Management System identifies Risks which are intolerable, measures must be taken to eliminate these so far as is practicable.
+This generally requires whatever is technically possible in the light of current knowledge, which the person concerned had or ought to have had at the time.
+The cost, time and trouble involved are not to be taken into account in deciding what measures are possible to eliminate intolerable risk a control measure that is not effective the activity is to cease until suitable control measures are in place and the risk mitigated to as low as reasonably practical.

 There is a list ranking the most significant risks down to the lowest risks.

 Risk Controls